Project health

 Learn more about Project Health - what it is and what the different metrics mean.

-Simply put, a Metric is a measurement of a key aspect of an open source project’s overall quality, e.g. its contributors or its popularity.
+A Metric is a measurement of a key aspect of an open-source project’s overall quality.
+For example, its contributors or its popularity.
 Our underlying data model aggregates data points into sub-metrics, which are then aggregated into a metric.
 We call these:

-You can think of a metric as the area that you want to investigate (ie. Is the project popular?
-Is there a healthy contributor community?), and practices as more specific questions you want answered (ie. How experienced are the contributors?
-How long do contributors stay with the project?).
+You can think of a metric as the area that you want to investigate (for example, is the project popular? is there a healthy contributor community?), and practices as more specific questions you want answered (for example, how experienced are the contributors?), how long do contributors stay with the project?).

 Between each layer, there are weights that determine the impact of any given feature on a practice, and of any given practice on a metric.
 You can find the data model of each metric illustrated in Contributors, Popularity, and Security.